GuilhermeFon/crud/README.md

 # Rodando o Frontend

-Acesse a pasta "frontend" do projeto no terminal/cmd
+Acesse a pasta "front" do projeto no terminal/cmd

 Instale as dependências